 A visionary guitarist and violinist who fused classical grandeur with visceral rock energy, defining the visual kei movement as a core architect of Luna Sea's sound.

-Sugizo, born Yasuhiro Sugihara, is a study in artistic duality.
-On stage with Luna Sea, he is a whirlwind of spiked hair and fierce guitar riffs, but he can pivot in an instant to draw achingly beautiful lines from his electric violin.
-Since co-founding Luna Sea in the late 1980s, his theatrical flair and technical mastery became a cornerstone of the band's identity, helping to propel visual kei from an underground scene to mainstream Japanese rock phenomenon.
-His career extends far beyond the band, marked by a relentless curiosity that led to collaborations across genres—from electronic projects like Juno Reactor to supergroups like X Japan, which he joined as a supporting member.
-Sugizo's work is imbued with a spiritual, often pacifist philosophy; he has performed at peace rallies and composed music for meditation.
-He remains a revered and influential figure, a bridge between the flamboyant spectacle of 90s rock and a more nuanced, globally-conscious artistry.
+Sugizo, born Yasuhiro Sugihara in 1969, co-founded Luna Sea in the late 1980s, helping propel visual kei from an underground scene to mainstream Japanese rock phenomenon.
+On stage, he plays fierce guitar riffs and draws achingly beautiful lines from his electric violin.
+His career extends beyond the band through collaborations across genres, from electronic projects like Juno Reactor to supergroups like X Japan, which he joined as a supporting member.
+Sugizo's work is imbued with a spiritual, pacifist philosophy; he has performed at peace rallies and composed music for meditation.
+He remains a bridge between 90s rock spectacle and a globally-conscious artistry.

 1965–1980